acll19/terraform-eks-example/README.md

 ## Prerequisites

-The Terraform CLI (1.0.4) installed.
+* The Terraform CLI (1.0.4) installed.
-The AWS CLI installed.
+* The AWS CLI installed.
-An AWS account.
+* An AWS account.
-Your AWS credentials.
+* Your AWS credentials.
 You can create a new Access Key on this page. https://console.aws.amazon.com/iam/home?#/security_credentials

-## Steps:
+## Steps

     1. Create a policy
         Select JSON and past this https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md
     2. Create new user named terraform